Electrical Nerve Stimulation for Chronic Pain

 There isn't a lot of evidence to show how well spinal cord stimulation works.
 It seems to help certain types of chronic pain, such as failed back surgery syndrome and complex regional pain syndrome.1 Spinal cord stimulation may also help chronic low back pain.2

 Some researchers have reported that more than half of people receiving spinal cord stimulation for chronic low back and leg pain, ischemic leg pain (for example, from peripheral arterial disease), or complex regional pain syndrome have pain reduction or relief.3

-Possible risks related to spinal cord stimulation include:
+Possible risks related to electrical nerve stimulation include:

 People with an implanted stimulator can't have magnetic resonance imaging (MRI) tests.

 There is still not strong proof that electrical nerve stimulation works.
 Better research is needed.
 Treatment success varies widely and is influenced by the cause of pain.